YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOPERCENTY
 -----------------

-NOPERCENTY, ^%Y* is a reserved global name in GT.M
+NOPERCENTY, ^%Y* is a reserved global name in YottaDB

-GDE Error: This indicates an attempt to map user values to YottaDB/GT.M reserved space ^%Y*.
+GDE Error: This indicates an attempt to map user values to YottaDB reserved space ^%Y*.

 Action: Map application names to something other than ^%Y*.